ChrisTheFish96/spacy_entity_recognition/README.md

 ## Installation
 The code can be copied into any code editor.

-The user would need the install the requirements.txt file and use the gitignore file included for optimum performance.
+The user would need to install the requirements.txt file and use the gitignore file included for optimum performance.
 There is also a dockerfile included for dokcerisation of the program.

 ## Credits